StephaneWamba/QualifyBot/RAILWAY.md

 - `DATABASE_URL` - Automatically set when you add PostgreSQL service
   - Format: `postgresql://user:password@host:port/dbname`
   - The code automatically converts it to `postgresql+asyncpg://` for SQLAlchemy
-- `REDIS_URL` - Automatically set when you add Redis service
+- `REDIS_URL` - Automatically set when you add Redis service (if using Railway's Redis)
   - Format: `redis://host:port` or `rediss://host:port` (for SSL)
-  - **Important**: Railway's default Redis doesn't include RediSearch
+  - **Important**: Railway's default Redis and Upstash Redis **do NOT support RediSearch**
-  - If you see `FT._LIST` errors, use Upstash Redis with RediSearch instead
+  - If you see `FT._LIST` errors, you need Redis Stack or Redis Cloud with RediSearch
+  - Or the app will fall back to memory checkpointer (not for production)

 - `PORT` - Automatically set by Railway (don't set this manually)